Back to Top

 «««««»»»»»

 Most of the articles published to date have been written by one author, but the project envisages contributions from a range of people with expertise.
-Any parks or leisure practitioner who would like to write a column of about 1000 words on a well-being subject of their choice is warmly invited to contact The Royal Society of Queensland via their website or the secretary of PaRC via secretary AT SYMBOL parcaustralia.com.au.
+Any parks or leisure practitioner who would like to write a column of about 1000 words on a well-being subject of their choice is warmly invited to contact the Coordinator via health AT SYMBOL royalsocietyqld.org.au or the secretary of PaRC via secretary AT SYMBOL parcaustralia.com.au.

 Review Status: Pending